 In a recent post reflecting on the causes of autism I referred to ‘magical thinking’.
 By this I mean explanations for disability which aren’t based on scientific rationale or evidence but which acquire narrative status across a cultural group or society.
 In this post I present four poems which represent a mother’s changing view of autism in the years immediately following diagnosis.
 The post opens with a poem in which I try to make sense of autism through magical thinking.
 It then traces critical shifts in my understanding through poems written within the first five years of Dylan’s diagnosis and published in my collection, The Bat Detector.
-I’ve written the post so that you can skip the poems if you wish and still be able to follow the linking commentary.

 Responding to my son’s autism through poetry has, I believe, shaped my thinking about disability.
 Writing a poem is a journey and in the course of it I frequently discover things I wasn’t previously aware of.
 Furthermore the act of writing is transformative; I am changed not just by what I have written but through the process of writing itself.
 In this sense poetry can be considered as epistemology (i.e. a ‘way of knowing’) as well as a form governed by aesthetic and other principles.

 Poetry is not, of course, my only way of knowing but it is important to me as a creative approach to thinking about autism.
 Partly this is because poetry allows me to adopt other voices and perspectives, something I have referred to in a previous post as ‘ethnographic practice’.
 This can be particularly illuminating as a way of knowing about parenting and disability.
 In this, of course, it is not unique; researchers also engage with other perspectives.
 However, poetry also allows us to engage with affective (emotional) material and gives us permission to explore our magical as well as scientific thinking.
 This post considers the contribution which such an epistemological approach can make to our understanding of autism.